A “red herring” is an argument or piece of information that distracts from a different and more important issue.

 At other times, the red herrings simply appear on their own.

-The term, according to Merriam Webster, comes from the old custom of dragging a red herring across a trail so that its strong smell would confuse hunting dogs.
+The term comes from the old custom of dragging a red herring across a trail so that its strong smell would confuse hunting dogs.
 (The herring here is red because it has been smoked, which gives it an overwhelming and distinctive odor.)

 An English journalist named William Corbett, writing in 1807, may have been the first person to explicitly connect the old hunting practice to the figurative use of the red herring.
 Corbett described the way boys used a red herring to draw hunters away from a hare they wanted to keep for himself.
 He then described, at length, they way that the public had been thrown off the scent of the real news about the Napoleonic wars.